oalders/presentations/slides/7-whither-perl/marp.md

 ---

+## So much choice ⛏️

+Installing from CPAN?
+Just use:

+* cpan
+* cpanplus
+* cpanminus
+* cpm

+---

-# PAUSE vs CPAN vs MetaCPAN
+## PAUSE vs CPAN vs MetaCPAN 🐾

-Are these distiinctions important to a casual user?
+Are these distinctions important to a casual user?

 Note:
 A lot of people don't know the practical differences between these moving parts.